Security Deposit Law

 What the landlord must do within 21 days

-If the landlord intends to withhold any portion of the deposit, the landlord must, within the 21-day window:
+If the landlord intends to withhold any portion of the deposit, the landlord must, within the 21-day window:.
+For a related angle, see California Security Deposit Refund Dispute A Step-by-Step Gu.

 - Return the remaining balance of the deposit to the tenant.